veraPDF/veraPDF.github.io/cli/help/index.md

 Usage: veraPDF [options] FILES
   Options:
       --addlogs
-        Add logs to xml report.
+        Add logs to xml (mrr), json or html report.
+        Default: false
+      --config
+        Sets settings from the config files, if no cli parameters are specified.
         Default: false
       -d, --debug
         Outputs all processed file names.